CPScript/x64DriverCleaner/README.md

 # x64 Driver Cleaner

-A Windows kernel driver designed to remove traces of previously loaded drivers from various Windows kernel data structures.
-This tool operates at the kernel level to clean driver artifacts that remain in memory after driver unloading.
+> This tool operates at the kernel level to clean driver artifacts that remain in memory after driver unloading.

 ## What This Does